In a Nutshell

 How First Midwest Bank Compares

 Being a community bank, First Midwest is significantly smaller than well-known online lenders like LendingTree and Credible.
-This has its advantages, with the main one being the maximum APR amount of 12.87%.
+This has its advantages, with the main one being the maximum APR amount.
 You won’t find the lowest rates on the internet at First Midwest, but borrowers with good credit can apply feeling safe in the knowledge that they also won’t end up paying too much.
 The short loan terms on offer at Midwest Bank further emphasize its status as a good lender for small loan amounts.

 Who Owns First Midwest Bank?
 First Midwest Bank is a subsidiary of First Midwest Bancorp, Inc., a NASDAQ-listed bank holding company with headquarters in Chicago.